On Pettaquamscutt Speaker: Dredging the Mouth of the Estuary: History, Current Conditions, Future Plans

 Annually in late June, Narrow River Preservation Association hosts a one mile open water swim in one of Rhode Island’s most scenic waterways.

-Entry Fee: Includes 2025 Turnaround Swim T-shirt.
+Entry Fee: $45 if registered before June 1, $55 after June 1.
+Includes 2026 Turnaround Swim T-shirt.
 Entry fees are non-refundable.

 Distance: One Mile (1/2 mile out and 1/2 mile back).
 Common start for wetsuit and non-wetsuit divisions.